Fort Lee (military base): World War II

 While the QMRTC was getting underway, the Quartermaster School was transferred to Camp Lee.
+In October 1941 (two months before Pearl Harbor), the Quartermaster School moved from Philadelphia to Camp Lee to begin training Officers and Non-Commissioned officers in the art of military supply and service.
 A full program of courses was conducted, including Officer Candidate School.
 By the end of 1941, Camp Lee was the center of both basic and advanced training of Quartermaster personnel and held this position throughout the war.